NileshAnjana7777/Emergency-Alarm/README.md

 # Emergency-Alarm

+Sure, here's a short message for users:

+Fire Alarm System
-Our Fire Alarm System, developed during a hackathon in Jaipur, utilizes deep learning to detect fires in real-time via webcam feed.
-Built with Python, Flask, OpenCV, and Keras, it alerts users promptly and plans to integrate weather prediction features in the future.
+Welcome to our Fire Alarm System!
+Our system uses deep learning technology to detect fires in real-time using a webcam feed.
+To use our system, follow these simple steps:

+Clone the repository to your local machine.
+Install the required libraries by running pip install -r requirements.txt.
+Activate the virtual environment using .\venv\Scripts\activate (Windows) or source venv/bin/activate (Mac/Linux).
+Run the application using python app.py.
+Access the system at http://localhost:5000 in your web browser.
+Stay safe and protected with our Fire Alarm System!